isomerpages/govtech-gobusiness-main/_browse-all-licences-MOM/Foreign-Employee-Dormitories-Act-Licence-.md

 <strong>Additional Information</strong>

-To facilitate a smooth FEDA license processing, we recommend using the [e-Adviser for Setting up of Foreign Employee Dormitories](https://eadviser.gobusiness.gov.sg/operatingdormitoryforforeignemployees){:target="_blank"}{:rel="noopener"} to navigate and obtain the required agency approvals prior to application.
+To facilitate a smooth FEDA license processing, we recommend using the [e-Adviser for Setting up Dormitory to house Foreign Employees](https://go.gov.sg/settingupdormitory){:target="_blank"}{:rel="noopener"} to navigate and obtain the required agency approvals prior to application.